 Martin Williams collects degrees like those who collect postage stamps, his Master of Wine almost incidental to his wine career.
-His academic career started with chemistry and biochemistry at the University of Sydney, moving to the US to complete his masters at the University of California in 1991.
-By this time he had worked in Burgundy ('88-89) with Domaine Tollot-Beaut and Domaine Anne Gros.
-He arrived in the Yarra Valley for the '92 vintage with a deep love and respect for pinot noir and chardonnay.
-Between then and 2000 he worked for Tarrawarra, Hardys, Rosemount, Petaluma and Virgin Hills.
-In '00 he became a partner and director of Master Winemakers, a significant contract winemaking business in the Yarra Valley.
-In early '07 Master Winemakers was acquired by Hardys/Accolade and Martin returned to academia and obtained a doctorate in medicinal chemistry from Monash University in ’12.
+He began with a degree in chemistry and biochemistry at the University of Sydney, followed by a masters at the University of California, working in Burgundy along the way.
+Years in the wine industry followed till Martin went on to obtain a doctorate in medicinal chemistry from Monash University in ’12.
 He returned to the wine world in ’15 and is now chief winemaker for Tallarook, a winery that has had a chequered existence after the vineyard was planted in 1980.
 It was intended to be a feature of a Porsche racing event centre, the track on the 475ha property on which the vineyard is planted.
 In ’17 it was acquired by the Yang family.
-Only a token amount of wine is sold in Australia, China taking the lion's share.
+Only a token amount of wine is sold in Australia.
+Exports to China.